mmbajo/PROBA-V/README.md

 # EnhanceMe! : PROBA-V Super Resolution Challenge
 <p align="center"> <img src="img/mygif3.gif"> </p>

 A solution to the [PROBA-V Super Resolution Competition](https://kelvins.esa.int/proba-v-super-resolution/home/) that got **top 2** with a score of **0.9416** in this [leaderboard](https://kelvins.esa.int/proba-v-super-resolution-post-mortem/leaderboard/).
-Note that I would have not formulated this solution without the current [breakthroughs](## References) in deep learning.
+Note that I would have not formulated this solution without the current [breakthroughs](#references) in super resolution.
 Credit also goes to them.

 ## TODO List